-Onboard your newest community management hires with an extensive collection of web guides, podcasts, and advice from industry pros to help get them started on the right foot.
-There’s a best practice or resource for just about any manager who wants to build an engaged and loyal community from the ground up.
+Onboard your newest community management hires with an extensive collection of web guides, podcasts, and advice from industry pros to help get their training on the right foot.
+There’s a best practice or resource for just about any manager who wants to build an engaged and loyal community from the ground up!
 Here are 48 ways to help you get started.

 As the world’s largest content sharing platform, AddThis offers resources and tools to simplify the sharing process.
 Their helpful post on Community Manager Tips is perfect for new and emerging communities that evaluate the personalities of their members.
 Got a loud member?
 AddThis will show you what to do.

 Our post Getting Started in Community Management walks brand-new managers through the building process: from listening to members, to familiarizing themselves with community strategy, to talking to other community members.
 Meanwhile, community leaders feeling lost in strategy talks can sign up for CMX Academy for a community certification.

 3. Evan Hamilton’s Blog

 Former CMX community builder Evan Hamilton made a name for himself as a professional community builder about 10 years ago, and now professionally consults for companies.
 Read his blog for ongoing insights on how to grow and measure communities.
 Community managers based in San Francisco or New York City (run by Rochelle Sonnenberg) can also check out his Community Manager Breakfast Meetup to share insights and swap advice.

 4. Facebook Community Standards Guide

 Learn about community building from the pros with Facebook’s Community Standards guide.
 It’s a good primer for areas often overlooked, like helping keep members safe and protecting intellectual property.
 And in a heated political climate, Facebook also has resources on dealing with attacks on public figures and direct threats to others.